-Are renters in Prince William County required to purchase renter's insurance?
+Are tenants in Prince William County required to obtain renter's insurance?

-The Commonwealth of Virginia does not require that renters in Prince William County to pay for renter’s insurance.
-However, leases prepared by our property managers require that renters obtain a renter's insurance policy which pays for losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the property.
-A’s insurance policy protects the rental property from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
+The Commonwealth of Virginia does not require that tenants in Prince William County to obtain a renter's insurance policy.
+However, leases prepared by our property managers require that renters buy a renter's insurance policy to cover losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the rental property.
+A’s insurance policy protects the property from loss, but not the renter’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

 Landlord Reference

-a free archive for landlords in Prince William County
+a handy source for rental investors in Prince William County

 - Before you lease out your rental in Prince William County